 - How can we balance serving others with family time?

-- How can we give ourselves a little leisure to pursue other activities that we feel are important?
+- When can we give ourselves a little leisure to pursue other activities that we feel are important?

-This exercise can help us sort through the distractions and remember what it is we were supposed to be doing in the first place.
+This exercise can help us sort through the distractions and remember what it is we were supposed to do in the first place.
 How much or how little to write down, however, is a question each one of us will answer a bit differently.
 Some of us just need a list of broad priorities, while others do better with a specific checklist of goals.
-We may need to be prepared to experiment a little until we find an approach that works for us.
+We may need to experiment a little until we find an approach that works for us.

 Just remember that the writing assignment isn’t the ultimate goal, but rather a tool to help us reach the goal.
 We could write mission statements until our hands got tired and still be distracted—by mission statements!